 ADFAS Orange and Districts provides for its members a yearly programme of illustrated, informative lectures on a wide variety of topics.
-The lectures are offered by overseas and Australian lecturers, chosen for their communication skills and expert knowledge in their fields.
+The lectures for 2021 are offered by Australian lecturers, chosen for their communication skills and expert knowledge in their fields.

 Mrs Julie Linton

 Ph: 0414 651 501

 Ph: 0408 644 636

 Ms Wendy Sissian

 Mrs Ellen Fisher